ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/collections.md

 It provides methods for appending, slicing, and modifying text, and can be easily converted from the string slice `&str` type (that is also UTF-8 encoded).

-- A `String` owns its heap-allocated data, whereas a `&str` is a borrowed reference to some string data (without ownership);
+- `String` owns its heap-allocated data, whereas a `&str` is a borrowed reference to some string data (without ownership);

 - `String` is actually implemented as a wrapper around a vector of bytes